swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Effect on API resilience

 This proposal introduces the need for property-wrapper custom attributes to become part of public API.
-Therefore, a property wrapper applied to a function parameter changes the type of that parameter in the ABI, and it changes the way that function callers are compiled to pass an argument of that type.
+This is because a property wrapper applied to a function parameter changes the type of that parameter in the ABI, and it changes the way that function callers are compiled to pass an argument of that type.
 Thus, adding or removing a property wrapper on a public function parameter is an ABI-breaking change.

 ## Alternatives considered